uibcdf/action-build-and-upload-conda-packages/README.md

 ## Requirements

 In addition to define the workflow to use this action in the '.github/workflow' directory of your repository.
-There is a thing you have to solve: an Anaconda token to authorize the access to your conda repository or organization.
+There are three things you have to solve: having an Anaconda token to authorize the access to your conda repository or organization, using Git tags as package version numbers in the metadata file with the conda build instructions, and a Yaml file to create a conda environment to work with conda-build.

 ### Anaconda token as GitHub secret